OriCat101/mangadex-downloader-web/README.md

 ## Prerequisites

 - Python 3.7 or higher
-- `mangadx-downloader` command-line tool installed and available in PATH
+- `mangadex-downloader` command-line tool installed and available in PATH

 ## Installation & Usage